Table of Contents

 Because it allowed me to set my fears in their proper place.
 I know the same could work for you.
 Because there's plenty of evidence that writing down your fears can help improve your mental health.

 Now, you can see how ridiculous this fear-setting exercise can get.
-But it illustrates an important point.
+But it illustrates an important point when you catch yourself thinking, "no one understands me" and THEN do something about that thought.

 When you take the time to document your worst fears, 99% of the time you learn that they are unfounded, to say the least.